jlyfine/fd_attribution/README.md

-The code is the XAI framework and used for decomposing the changes in Ccomp-related drought.
+The code is the XAI framework and is used to decompose the changes in Ccomp-related drought.
+There are detailed annotations for each function in the "main function" files